pej0918/24s-VQA-MLLM/README.md

 | Ours            | 50%                       | **56.1%**                           |

 ### Results Analysis

-The results clearly indicate that our proposed model, which integrates **MCAN** and employs **Question-Aware Prompts**, provides a significant boost in accuracy on VQA tasks.
-Specifically, our model shows a **6.1% improvement** when compared to using Q-Former alone, demonstrating the added value of introducing **Question-Aware Prompts** in fine-tuning.
-These prompts enrich the question by offering additional context and potential answer cues, thereby allowing the model to reason more effectively about the question's intent.

-Moreover, the **MCAN** integration outperforms the standard Q-Former architecture, as the multi-layered attention mechanism in MCAN captures deeper and more nuanced relationships between the question and the image.
-The ability of MCAN to iteratively refine the attention across multiple layers ensures that both high-level semantics and intricate details are incorporated into the model's decision-making process.
-This deeper understanding enables the model to handle more complex VQA tasks and scenarios, which is reflected in the superior accuracy achieved in comparison to **InstructBLIP** and **Q-Former** alone.
+The results demonstrate that integrating **MCAN** and utilizing **Question-Aware Prompts** significantly improves performance on VQA tasks.
+Our model achieved a **6.1% increase in accuracy** compared to the baseline (Q-Former with only questions).
+This improvement highlights the effectiveness of **Question-Aware Prompts**, which provide valuable context, helping the model better understand and reason about the question.
+Additionally, **MCAN**’s multi-layered attention mechanism outperforms the single-layer **Q-Former**, effectively capturing complex interactions between the question and image, and leading to more accurate answers.

 In conclusion, the results validate that combining **MCAN**'s deeper attention mechanisms with **Question-Aware Prompts** leads to more sophisticated reasoning and higher accuracy, making our model better suited for tackling challenging VQA problems.